Scheduled to teach:

 Sarah Hadley Portfolio

-LACP Founder and Executive Director Julia Dean asks Sarah Hadley ten questions about his background, career in and beliefs about photography
+LACP asks Sarah Hadley ten questions about her background, career in and beliefs about photography

 Sarah Hadley: I consider myself a fine art photographer, but I also work as a photojournalist and shoot events/weddings.